mozilla/addons-frontend/README.md

 If you want to run your own [addons-server](https://github.com/mozilla/addons-server) API or make any other local changes, just add a local configuration file for each app.
-For example, to run your own discovery pane API, first create a local config file:
+For example, to run your own discovery pane API, first, create a local config file:

     touch config/local-development-disco.js